Detoxing From Alcohol

-The mild symptoms of alcohol withdrawal typically occur 6 to 8 hours after the last drink.
-This may include headache, nausea and vomiting, anxiety, shaking hands, sweating, and insomnia.
+The mild symptoms of alcohol withdrawal typically begin 6 to 8 hours after the last drink.
+This may include headaches, nausea and vomiting, anxiety, hand tremors, sweating, and insomnia.
 Patients may still have a significant blood alcohol concentration (BAC) while experiencing these symptoms.
 In some mild cases, withdrawal may not progress past this point and their symptoms will resolve in 24 to 48 hours.
-The more serious withdrawal symptoms should start 12 to 24 hours after the last drink.
-These include fever, heavy sweating, high blood pressure, confusion, rapid heartbeat, and seizures.
+The more serious withdrawal symptoms typically begin 12 to 24 hours after the last drink of alcohol.
+These include fever, heavy sweating, high blood pressure, confusion, rapid heartbeat, strokes, and seizures.
 Withdrawal seizures are usually tonic-clonic convulsions: seizures that involve a loss of consciousness and violent muscle contractions.
-These are most common in patients that have long-term chronic alcoholism.
+These are most common in patients that have long-term chronic alcohol dependence.
 Untreated, these seizures can lead to delirium tremens (DT) in about one third of patients.

 Delirium tremens begin 48 to 96 hours after the last drink.
 The symptoms include hallucinations, fast heart rate, disorientation, high blood pressure, agitation, high body temperature, and sweating.
 DT can last 1 to 5 days.
 DT can result in death, especially if left untreated.
 Death is usually due to arrhythmia or underlying health conditions.
 Detoxing from alcohol should be done under the supervision of a medical professional for safety reasons, as well as making it the least uncomfortable process as possible.